 Website | Buy it on Amazon

-Kunpeki Brewery, established in 1915, produces an excellent Sake by using the most high-quality rice Sake.
+Established in 1915, Kunpeki Brewery produces excellent Sake by using the highest quality sake rice.

-Kunpeki Junmai Ginjo Genshu offers a fruity aroma and mellow taste.
-It has a well-balanced taste between sweetness and alcohol.
+Even though they have an extense list of products, our favorite is Kunpeki Junmai Ginjo Genshu.
+This sake offers a fruity aroma and mellow taste.
+It has a well-balanced flavor profile, striking a harmony between sweetness and alcohol content.

 Kunpeki Junmai Ginjo Genshu Blue Label(勲碧 純米吟醸原酒 ブルーラベル)